-Younger Adults Are Increasingly Testing Positive For Coronavirus
+Younger Adults Are Increasingly Testing Positive For The Coronavirus

 Increasingly, state and local leaders are pointing out the trend.

-Texas Gov. Greg Abbott recently called out young adults for a spike in new cases, citing reports of packed bars and people failing to socially distance.
+Texas Gov. Greg Abbott recently called out young adults for a spike in new cases, citing reports of packed bars and people failing to do social distancing.

 In Brownsville, Texas, Dr. Joseph McCormick, an epidemiologist with the UT Health School of Public Health, said new infections in people under 35 have shot up dramatically, accounting for more than half of the recent cases in his region.

-"We are seeing a resurgence of transmission and it's being driven by younger people," he said.
+"We are seeing a resurgence of transmission, and it's being driven by younger people," he said.
 He said that older people still make up the bulk of hospitalizations.

 Crowded beaches and bars at the nearby resort town is "pretty clear evidence" of why younger adults are the ones getting sick in his community, McCormick said.
-"This is relatively new, and I think it's because that segment of the population decided, 'Okay, I'm free,' whereas the older group is thinking, 'woah, wait a minute, I'm still in jeopardy.' "
+"This is relatively new, and I think it's because that segment of the population decided, 'OK, I'm free,' whereas the older group is thinking, 'Woah, wait a minute, I'm still in jeopardy.' "

-Officials in one Texas county even link the spike in cases to young people floating the river.
+Officials in one Texas county even link the spike in cases to young people floating in the river.

-At the beginning of June, only about 15% of Georgia's news cases were 18- to 29-year-olds.
+At the beginning of June, about 15% of Georgia's news cases were 18- to 29-year-olds.
 A few weeks later, that number jumped to 27%.

 "When I go out, I call out young people who don't have a mask and ask them why.
-Do they mind if their grandpa or their grandmother gets ill?" said McCormick.
+Do they mind if their grandpa or their grandmother gets ill?"
+McCormick said.

 Florida Gov. Ron DeSantis has also pointed out that the outbreak is skewing younger.
-People under the age of 37 make up about half of that state's newer cases, he said.
+People under 37 make up about half of that state's newer cases, he said.

-In an online video address, St. Petersburg Mayor Rick Kriseman scolded millennials (the generation that is now roughly ages 23 - 38) for their role in spreading the virus, saying, "It is time that your generation started taking this more seriously."
+In an online video address, St. Petersburg Mayor Rick Kriseman scolded millennials (the generation that is now roughly ages 23 to late 30s) for their role in spreading the virus, saying, "It is time that your generation started taking this more seriously."

-Ken Welch, a county commissioner in Pinellas County (home of St. Petersburg), is working on a public awareness campaign directed at young adults, since not everyone follows the county's YouTube channel, he admits.
+Ken Welch, a county commissioner in Pinellas County (home of St. Petersburg), is working on a public awareness campaign directed at young adults since not everyone follows the county's YouTube channel, he admitted.

 "One idea is to reach out to local sports figures like the Tampa Bay Buccaneers, the Lightning, the Rays, and have them talk about why it's important to wear a mask and why it's cool," Welch said.
 "I'd love to see Tom Brady in a mask."

-While some states have anecdotally seen young adults abandoning pandemic precautions, a recent survey of people in New York and Los Angeles found people in their 20s and 30s were broadly supportive of social distancing and other measures like wearing face masks.
+While some states have anecdotally seen young adults abandoning pandemic precautions, a recent survey of people in New York and Los Angeles found people in their 20s and 30s were broadly supportive of social distancing and other measures such as wearing face masks.

 To reach the young, recruit trendsetters